What is an IEP?

-Help the school staff better understand their child;
+- Help the school staff better understand their child;

-Show an interest in their child’s learning; and,
+- Show an interest in their child’s learning; and,

-Show willingness to be part of the support team.
+- Show willingness to be part of the support team.

 Meetings with school staff can be daunting for some parents and it is best to attend meetings well-prepared.

-Clarify anything they do not understand – educational jargon can be confusing and it is essential that parents ask for an explanation if something is not clear;
+- Clarify anything they do not understand – educational jargon can be confusing and it is essential that parents ask for an explanation if something is not clear;

-Listen for the details of long and short term goals or targets that will be set, specific strategies, individual responsibilities, resources and time frames;
+- Listen for the details of long and short term goals or targets that will be set, specific strategies, individual responsibilities, resources and time frames;

-Approach the discussion in a “problem solving” way.
+- Approach the discussion in a “problem solving” way.
 Parents are part of a team with their child’s best interests at heart.
 It is important to evaluate the best way that everyone can help.
 It is also important that parents remain positive and look for solutions;

-Make notes – in particular, they can be sure that they have the review date clear.
+- Make notes – in particular, they can be sure that they have the review date clear.